input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 - absn is the position of the Cardano transaction that carries the `AtalaBlock` in the Cardano block
 - osn is the position of the operation in the `AtalaBlock` that carries it

-every DID operation will have an associated timestamp, which `PRISM nodes` will store in their internal state while processing the operations.
+every DID operation will have an associated timestamp (and transaction id), which `PRISM nodes` will store in their internal state while processing the operations.

+NOTE: in order to simplify the reading, from this point on, whenever we write that a timestamp is set/added/assigned, we also implicitly estate that the corresponding transaction id that carries the operation in context is also set/added/assigned accordingly.
+We recall that all operations carried by the same `AtalaBlock` will share a common transaction id.

 ### Processing of CreateDIDOperations